ProvenGuilty/vibelympics/round_2/README.md

 - **Version Filtering** — Only shows vulnerabilities affecting your specific version
 - **No Secrets in Code** — All API keys via environment variables
 - **Chainguard Base** — Minimal attack surface container image
+- **HTTPS by Default** — TLS encryption with automatic HTTP→HTTPS redirect
+- **Production Clean** — Zero vulnerabilities in production builds and runtime
+- **CORS Restricted** — API access restricted to allowed origins in production

+> **Note on `npm audit`**: The dev dependency `esbuild` (via Vite) reports a moderate vulnerability ([GHSA-67mh-4wv8-2f99](https://github.com/advisories/GHSA-67mh-4wv8-2f99)) that **only affects the local development server** (`npm run dev`).
+This does not affect production builds, the Docker container, or end users.
+The fix requires Vite 7.x which is incompatible with Chainguard's non-root containers.

 ---